 You should discuss your application fully with advisers at your home university before you apply.
 They will help you ensure you meet our requirements and will provide advice about your module selection and credit transfer.

-We have produced an application guide to assist you through the application form.
+We have produced an application guide (PDF) to assist you through the application form.
 We strongly suggest you have the guide open while filling in the form.

 Are you eligible?

 To enrol on the study abroad programme you must have completed at least one year of study and be in good academic standing at your home university, with a grade of Upper Second Class (UK system), GPA of 3.0 (US system), 5.5 (Australian system) or equivalent.
 You must also meet our English language requirements